yadnyesh/AllPythonYouTube/README.md

   - No Updates today, office work, need to visit panaji for personal laptop repair, bought iPhone 11 :D

 08-AUG-2020
+  - Need to look into MS Azure, stupid installed 720p screen instead of 1080p, first cycle ride to Marcel

+09-AUG-2020
   - Need to look into MS Azure